Lab 5: Databases

 Basic Syntax

-SELECT column_name AS alias_name FROM table_name as table_alias_name
+SELECT column_name AS alias_name FROM table_name as table_alias_name;

 Rename A Column